richardgaywood/paydata.org/content/sprawlrunners/magic/astral_space.md

 weight: 3000
 ---

-Sprawlrunners RAW does not use astral projection and significantly limits astral perception.
+Sprawlrunners RAW does not use astral projection and significantly limits astral perception compared to Shadowrun.

 Our campaign will allow astral projection as a houserule.
 Astral perception will work like Shadowrun (long distance) and not Sprawlrunners (where it has a very short range).

-Adepts - people with only one Arcane Background - can choose to purchase Astral Perception as a power.
+Characters with the Physical Adept arcane background can choose to purchase Astral Perception as a power.
 They cannot astrally project.
-Full mages - with two Arcane Backgrounds - can both perceive and project, without having to buy any powers.
+Full mages can both perceive and project, without having to buy any powers.

 ## Seeing the astral world

 * Auras of living things appear like melanges of bright colours in the approximate shape of the person.
 Sentient beings have a dizzyingly complicated aura of swirling colours; non-sentient ones have simpler patterns but still glow brightly.
 Plantlife is more muted but still unmistakable.
 * Physical objects appear as flat, opaque, grey shadows.
 All technological detail is obscured; it's extremely difficult to tell a gun from a commlink.
 Glass is not transparent on the astral plane.
+You cannot read text on a screen or a page.
 	* Objects that have spent a long time in proximity to someone who associates them with emotional heft - eg. a wedding ring - carry an echo of that emotional resonance.
 This slowly fades over time if the object is removed from the person, though.

 ## Astral projection